aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Use IP Target-Type Load Balancers

 When creating a `LoadBalancer` type service the traffic is sent from the load balancer to *any node in the cluster* via **Instance target type** registration.
-Each node then redirects the traffic from the `NodePort` to a Pod/IP tuple in the Service’s Endpoints array, this target could be running on a separate worker node (***Note:*** *Remember that array should only have “Ready” pods*):
+Each node then redirects the traffic from the `NodePort` to a Pod/IP tuple in the Service’s Endpoints array, this target could be running on a separate worker node

+!!! note
+    Remember that array should only have “Ready” pods

 ![nodeport.png](nodeport.png)

 This adds an additional hop to your request, and adds complexity to the Load Balancer configuration.
 For example, if the Load Balancer above was configured with session affinity, that affinity could only hold between the load balancer and the backend node (depending on the affinity configuration).